dzikrisyairozi/rag-mcp-pipeline-research/docs/modules/module_0/README.md

      ```
    - **Important**: The first run will download model files (300MB-1GB) and may take 5-10 minutes depending on your internet connection
    - Follow along with the script output to understand each step of LLM interaction
+   - **New Feature**: All outputs are saved to an `output/response_[timestamp].txt` file at the project root for easier reading
+   - The script will display the location of this file when it runs

 2. **Simple MCP Server Example**
    - In a terminal with your virtual environment activated: